leanprover-community/lean4web/README.md

 #### Managing toolchains

-Running and updating the server periodically might accumulate lean toolchains.
+Running and updating the server periodically might accumulate Lean toolchains.

 To delete unused toolchains automatically, you can use the [elan-cleanup tool](https://github.com/JLimperg/elan-cleanup) and set up a